 Working with yeast can be a challenge but waiting for dough to rise is even harder!
 Learn how to activate yeast faster with this handy-dandy guide filled with amazing tips and tricks.
-If you love this, you will also love this tutorial on baking tips and high altitude assistance.

 I am by no means a bread baker.
 I’m more of a bread-eater and enjoyer.
 But, I can appreciate the value in a batch of homemade dinner or cinnamon rolls, both of which require a yeasted dough.

 One of the biggest downfalls of baking bread is how long it takes to bake.
 I’d love to think that I’m a patient gal but waiting for dough to rise takes long enough to drive just about anyone nuts!

 So, on the days where I absolutely NEED fresh baked bread OR the cooler weather is cramping my baking style, I count on the info below to get me where I need to go.

 Can you Active Yeast Faster?

 Yes and no you can activate yeast faster.
 Dough containing yeast will rise faster as temperatures increase and the amount of yeast used is increased.
 Bakers use both of those variables to control the speed at which dough will rise.
 However, there is a limit to how much yeast should be used and how warm the environment should be.

 The amount of yeast needed is subjective to what you’re baking.
 Varieties of bread loaves, rolls, and crusts will all require different quantities.
 If following a recipe, there’s no need to adjust the suggested measurement.

 If you’re a novice baker looking to create a recipe of your own, here’s a general rule to follow: 2 ¼ teaspoons of yeast will rise approximately 4 cups of flour.
 Once a recipe has exceeded that measurement, bread can quickly become tough or chewy.

 What Temperature Should the Water Be?